Carbohydrates, Sugar, and Your Child

 Carbohydrates are the body's most important and readily available source of energy.
-Even though they've gotten a bad rap lately and are sometimes blamed for the obesity epidemic in America, carbs are a necessary part of a healthy diet for both kids and adults.
+They're a necessary part of a healthy diet for both kids and adults.

-- simple carbohydrates (or simple sugars): these include fructose, glucose, and lactose, which also are found in nutritious whole fruits
+- simple carbohydrates (or simple sugars): including fructose, glucose, and lactose, which also are found in nutritious whole fruits

 The carbs in some foods (mostly those that contain simple sugars and highly refined grains, such as white flour and white rice) are easily broken down and cause blood sugar levels to rise quickly.

-Still, some carbohydrate-dense foods are healthier than others.
-Healthy sources of carbohydrates include:
+Some carbohydrate-dense foods are healthier than others.
+Good options include:

 - whole-grain cereals